julian-rose/FreeRTOS-for-Agon/FreeRTOSv202212.01-LTS/README.md

 <h1>FreeRTOS for eZ80-based Agon Light running MOS</h1>

 <h2>Description</h2>
-FreeRTOS port for the Zilog eZ80-based Agon Light (and compatibles) running MOS, using the Zilog ZDSII toolset.
-Refer to the detailed README.md for the eZ80 Agon port in ./Source/portable/Community-Supported-Ports/ZDSII/eZ80AgonLight/
+This is FreeRTOS version 202212.01LTS.
+FreeRTOS / MOS for Agon Light uses LTS versions, for stability over latest and greatest.
+Newer LTS versions of FreeRTOS may be supported later, in other sub-directories from the top-level.

 <h3>ZDSII</h3>
-To build this project you will need to install the Zilog II eZ80Acclaim! toolkit on your development machine.
-In addition to the GUI, compiler, assembler and linker tools, this provides header and library files used by FreeRTOS for Agon.
+To build this project you will need to install the Zilog II eZ80Acclaim! toolkit version 5.3.5 on your development machine.